Bloom Filter Encoding for Machine Learning: Results

+To assess the stability of the results, Table~\ref{tab:adult_variance} reports mean and standard deviation across cross-validation folds for the Adult dataset.
+The relatively small standard deviations indicate that performance is consistent across folds and not driven by a particular data split.
+Notably, Bloom filter representations exhibit variance that is comparable to, and in several cases lower than, that of raw features, indicating that the encoding introduces no additional instability despite the use of hashing.

+A similar analysis for the ECG200 dataset is shown in Table~\ref{tab:ecg_variance}.
+In this case, Bloom filter encoding not only achieves higher predictive performance but also maintains comparable or lower variance across folds.
+The observed improvements exceed the magnitude of the standard deviation, indicating that the gains are robust and not attributable to random variation.

+Compared to dimensionality reduction methods such as PCA and LDA, Bloom filter encodings generally achieve comparable accuracy across the tabular datasets considered.
+For example, on Adult 50K (XGB), Bloom achieves 88.2\% accuracy compared to 86.5\% (PCA) and 85.6\% (LDA), and on CDC Diabetes (DNN), Bloom achieves 82.2\% versus 78.2\% (PCA) and 80.5\% (LDA).
+These results suggest that Bloom filter representations retain useful predictive structure while providing a compact encoding.

-For the image datasets, raw data still performs best, but the gap is modest.
-On MNIST, accuracy decreases from 98.1\% (raw) to 95.1\% (Bloom), a 3.0 percentage point reduction.
-For Fashion MNIST, accuracy decreases from 90.5\% to 85.3\% (-5.2\%).
-These declines are expected: image datasets have extremely high-dimensional inputs and ten output classes \cite{Hinton2006}, \cite{Krizhevsky2012}, making them more sensitive to encoding collisions.
+For image datasets, raw data achieves higher accuracy, with Bloom filter encodings showing moderate degradation.
+On MNIST, accuracy decreases from 98.1\% (raw) to 95.1\% (Bloom), a 3.0 percentage point reduction, and on Fashion MNIST from 90.5\% to 85.3\% (-5.2\%).
+These results are consistent with the loss of spatial structure introduced by hashing, which can limit the effectiveness of models that rely on local feature relationships.